01-edu/public/subjects/devops/append-output/README.md

 Create a file `append-output.sh` that will get the output of a file and parse it, and then write it to a file with a specific format using a single command.

-Get the content of the `songs.txt`, parse it with the `grep` command to filter the file in order to get all the songs from the artist whose names start with `J`, and write the output to the existing file `results.txt`, check the example bellow:
+Get the content of the `songs.txt`, parse it with the `grep` command to filter the file in order to get all the songs from the artist whose names start with `J`, and write the output to the existing file `results.txt`, check the example below:

 ### Usage